BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 I reviewed the real money games at Black Chip Poker, which is on the Winning Poker Network, over the past year.
 The Black Chip bonus is average, but the poker room has massive tournaments and strong cash traffic.
 It's a solid poker site, but the lack of mobile or Mac software is a big negative.

-Underneath the unassuming and downright 2000s-esque website lies Black Chip Poker, part of arguably the most successful US poker network.
+Underneath an unassuming website lies Black Chip Poker, part of arguably the most successful US poker network.
 They're have about as much original personality as a box of oatmeal, serving as a very simple rebrand of the flagship site America's Cardroom.

 Both Black Chip Poker and America's Cardroom are on the Winning Poker Network, sharing every table and tournament with each other like an old married couple eating early bird.
 Poker players should thank their stars, because Black Chip Poker and Winning have been killing it for years now.